convertigo/c8osdk-ios/README.md

 })?.thenUI({ (response, parameters) -> (C8oPromise?) in
 	return nil
 })?.fail({ (exception, parameters) in
-	// exception catched from the first or the second CallJson, can be an Exception
+	// exception caught from the first or the second CallJson, can be an Exception
 	// this code runs in a worker thread
 	//...
 })